A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Challenges and open problems

 \subsection{Dataset availability and multilinguality}

 Dataset availability heavily differs across various categories of credibility signals.
 Firstly, we observed a significant lack of large-enough datasets providing overall (expertly-determined) annotation of credibility that can be used for training and evaluating solutions on credibility assessment task (Section~\ref{section:credibility-assessment-datasets}).
 Furthermore, datasets containing annotations for overall credibility and (at least some) credibility signals at the same time are even more scarce.
 As a result, many researchers opted to use (more available) fake news datasets as a replacement.
-At this place, we would like to highlight again that fake news annotations cannot reliably replace credibility annotations (non-credible content is not necessarily only false content, since credibility is a broader concept going beyond content truthfulness).
+At this place, we would like to highlight again that fake news annotations cannot reliably replace credibility annotations (non-credible content is not necessarily only false content and vice versa, since credibility is rather a parallel and complementary dimension to veracity; see Section \ref{section:background}).

 On the other hand, the situation with dataset availability for individual categories of credibility signals is much better.
 This is especially thanks to data challenges (particularly SemEval tasks and CLEF CheckThat!
-Labs) in which either new datasets were introduced or existing datasets were extended (with more data, new languages, or additional types of annotations).
-Unfortunately, in some cases (e.g., \cite{piskorski-etal-2023-semeval}), the datasets from data challenges are not published completely and a hidden/testing set is not shared with researchers not even when the competition is over (and thus only the training/validation sets remain available for further research).
+Labs as evidenced in Sections~\ref{section:factuality-subjectivity-bias}, \ref{section:persuasion-and-fallacies}, or \ref{section:claims-and-veracity}) in which either new datasets were introduced or existing datasets were extended (with more data, new languages, or additional types of annotations).
+Unfortunately, in some cases (e.g., persuasion techniques dataset by \citet{piskorski-etal-2023-semeval} introduced in Section~\ref{section:persuasion-and-fallacies}), the datasets from data challenges are not published completely and a hidden/testing set is not shared with researchers not even when the competition is over (and thus only the training/validation sets remain available for further research).